snoopy3476/Wordpress-backup-script/README.md

   - **wordpress-root-dir**: Root directory of the wordpress
   - **comments-for-the-backup**: (Optional) Comments to append to the backup filename
 ## Job lists of the script
-  - **Dump Wordpress DB**: Make a whole dump of wordpress DB (mysql)
+  - **Dump Wordpress DB**: Make a whole dump of wordpress Mysql DB (.db.mysqldump)
-  - **Backup Wordpress Data Files**: Archive and compress the DB dumpfile above the wordpress root dir
+  - **Backup Wordpress Data Files**: Archive and compress the DB dumpfile above & the wordpress root dir